matvik22000/waystone/README.md

 **Waystone** is a distributed search engine designed to operate within the Reticulum mesh network.
 It crawls and indexes content from Nomad Network nodes, providing search capabilities across the decentralized network.

+### Backlog

+- Separate NomadAPI (flask-like interface to RNS) to a separate python library

 ## Architecture Overview

 ### Core Components